LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-ProblemSolving2.md

 [^5]: The *minimax algorithm* is used to search a tree (a type of computer data structure) to find paths through branches with either minim or maximum values.

+Note: Microsoft Copilot (GPT 4) was used to draft parts of these notes.

 ---